prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 {
   "params": {
     "sharedId": {
-      "strategy": "cookie", // "cookie" | "localstorage" -- Where the identifier should be read from "name": "foobar" // key in the chosen storage backend }
+      "strategy": "cookie", // "cookie" | "html5" -- Where the identifier should be read from "name": "foobar" // key in the chosen storage backend }
   }